Servebolt/servebolt-optimizer/README.md

 * Added CacheTags to Accelerated Domains and Servebolt CDN, reducing purge commands to only 2 for each post/page update
 * Added new garbage collection for the purge queue via cron scheduler
 * Added UID and index to the purge queue tables so that searching for existing queue items could be significantly sped up and also stop repeat adding of an existing
-* Changed Database Migrations to work with own version control, unlinking from the plugin version number.
+* Changed Database Migrations to work with own version admin, unlinking from the plugin version number.
 * Added LIMIT to garbage collection query.
 * Slight change to the logic for cache purging to improve payload checking.
 * Moved action_scheduler filters to only be implemented if action_scheduler is installed.